 Type 2 Diabetes Set to Rise in Children

-According to the Centers for Disease Control and Prevention, in 2003 only 3,700 people under the age of 20 were diagnosed with type 2 diabetes, a condition that affects adults at a much higher rate.
+, in 2003 only 3,700 people under the age of 20 were diagnosed with type 2 diabetes, a condition that affects adults at a much higher rate.
 The increased use of antipsychotic drugs among children and youth, however, could significantly affect that number.

 Once used mainly to treat schizophrenia and other psychotic disorders, antipsychotic medications are now used to treat a wider range of conditions.
 “There has been growing use of antipsychotics in children for indications outside of psychosis—ADHD, conduct disorders, mood disorders,” says Ray.